Water Conservation Plumbing: Save Money and the Environment in 2026

 How Much Water and Money Can You Actually Save?

 The numbers are compelling.
-Switching to low-flow fixtures across your home can reduce your total water usage by 30–50% without any changes to your daily routine.
-Here's what that looks like in real dollars:
+Switching to low-flow fixtures across your home can reduce your total water usage by 30 to 45% without any changes to your daily routine.
+A WaterSense-labeled home (whole-house Version 2.0 certification) can save more than 50,000 gallons of water and roughly $700 in combined water and energy costs annually versus a typical new home, according to EPA estimates.

 Fixture Annual Water Saved Annual $ Saved